Optimism in Equality Saturation: Background

 \subsubsection{Cycles in E-Graphs}

-Rewrites can create cycles in e-graphs when some term is discovered equivalent to one of its sub-terms.
-Most languages embedded into e-graphs are acyclic, meaning that these cycles do not correspond to valid singular terms in the language, but rather an infinite family of acyclic terms.
-An important property of e-class analysis is that all intermediate analysis results are sound, meaning the analysis can always be terminated early.
-This allows analyses of e-graphs containing cycles to always be capable of terminating, even if the analysis around the cycle does not reach a fixpoint (this is a form of narrowing \cite{abstract_interpretation, egraphs_plus_ai}).
-In this work, we explicitly embed cyclic terms into the e-graph, which requires extending the notion of representation to graphs (Definition~\ref{def:background_represented_graphs}), though this does not mechanically change the e-graph \cite{e_peg}.
+Rewrites can create cycles when a term is discovered equivalent to one of its sub-terms.
+In prior work, these cycles correspond to infinite families of acyclic terms.
+In this work, we embed cyclic terms into the e-graph, which requires extending the notion of representation to graphs (Definition~\ref{def:background_represented_graphs}).
+However, \emph{this does not mechanically change the e-graph}.